FindMySchool LogoFindMySchool

 The academy is part of Archway Learning Trust, with governance and strategic oversight sitting at trust level alongside local governance structures.
 For parents, this tends to mean that curriculum design, staff training approaches, and school improvement routines are often aligned across trust schools, rather than being entirely site-specific.

-Bluecoat Aspley Academy is ranked 1,866th in England and 26th in Nottingham for GCSE outcomes (FindMySchool ranking based on official data).
+Bluecoat Aspley Academy is ranked 1,752nd out of 3,895 schools in England for GCSE academic outcomes and 23rd in Nottingham for secondary outcomes (FindMySchool ranking based on official data).
 This aligns with performance that is solidly mid-range in England, described as in line with the middle 35% of schools nationally (25th to 60th percentile).

 For parents who want to benchmark nearby schools quickly, the FindMySchool Local Hub and Comparison Tool can be helpful for seeing these measures side by side across Nottingham options.

 The sixth form is sizable, with Ofsted reporting 441 students in the sixth form at the time of the June 2024 inspection.
 However, outcomes sit in the lower tier on A-level measures.
-The academy is ranked 2,020th in England and 29th in Nottingham for A-level outcomes (FindMySchool ranking based on official data).
+The academy is ranked 2,236th out of 2,549 providers in England for A-level academic outcomes and 28th in Nottingham for sixth-form outcomes (FindMySchool ranking based on official data).

 On grades, the most recent A-level profile recorded here is: